 Our hallowed halls are filled with stories of famous actors, athletes, politicians, U.S. Presidents, and even an occasional organized crime boss.
 Since 1928, the historic Warwick hotel has hosted prominent guests like Frank Sinatra, Ava Gardner (who even spent her honeymoon with us), Sammy Davis Jr., Bob Hope, and Sidney Poitier.

-In 1947, the Ben Franklin House attracted attention for refusing to accommodate the Brooklyn Dodgers, who had stayed at the hotel for years, because of the including of Jackie Robinson, the first African-American played in Major League Baseball.
+In 1947, the Ben Franklin House attracted attention for refusing to accommodate the Brooklyn Dodgers, who had stayed at the hotel for years, because of the including of Jackie Robinson, the first African-American player in Major League Baseball.
 The Warwick opened its doors to the Brooklyn Dodgers becoming their permanent accommodations.

 During the 1938 and the 1948 elections both the Democratic National Convention and Republican National Convention used the Warwick’s facilities.
 Plus, in 1976 the Warwick was the site of the Philadelphia headquarters for Morris Udall’s primary campaign and the Carter-Mondale campaign.